Pictured Recipe: Red Cabbage Salad with Blue Cheese & Maple-Glazed Walnuts

-Turns out we’re both right (or wrong, depending on how you look at things).
-According to the USDA, some foods can be used even when they're moldy, while others need to be discarded.
+Not always, according to the USDA.
+Some foods can be used even when they're moldy, while others need to be discarded.

 Don't Miss: The Best Way to Store Fresh Berries

 However, if any of these are completely covered with mold, throw them away.